-PREPARING BOATS MARINAS FOR HURRICANES
+PREPARING BOATS & MARINAS FOR HURRICANES

-Boat owners from Maine to Texas have reason to become edgy in the late summer and fall: Each year, on average, two hurricanes will come ashore somewhere along the Gulf or Atlantic coast, destroying homes, sinking boats, and turning people's lives topsy-turvy for weeks, or even months.
+oat owners from Maine to Texas have reason to become edgy in the late summer and fall: Each year, on average, two hurricanes will come ashore somewhere along the Gulf or Atlantic coast, destroying homes, sinking boats, and turning people's lives topsy-turvy for weeks, or even months.
 This year, who knows?
-Florida is struck most often, but every coastal state is a potential target.
+Florida is struck almost twice as often, but every coastal state is a potential target.